visgl/loaders.gl/modules/json/docs/api-reference/json-loader.md

 ## JSONPaths

-A minimal subset of the JSONPath syntax is supported, to specify which array in a JSON object should be streamed as batchs.
+A minimal subset of the [JSONPath](https://jsonpath.com/) syntax is supported, to specify which array in a JSON object should be streamed as batches.

 `$.component1.component2.component3`